 Overcoming indoor navigation problems

-Benefits of Lidar for the drone operator
+Benefits of Lidar for the drone pilot

-If the drone operator doesn’t know what is next to or behind the drone, the inspection process can be impacted by confusion and lack of overview.
+If the drone pilot doesn’t know what is next to or behind the drone, the inspection process can be impacted by confusion and lack of overview.
 This poses a direct safety threat, threatens the integrity of data quality and coverage, and risks damage to the asset and the drone itself.

 The 3D map can be zoomed, panned or rotated to whatever angle will provide the best insights for drone operations.
 You can also of course explore and interpret the data after the inspection has finished.